 Information about Glycopyrrolate

-Glycopyrrolate is used for Anaesthesia.
+Glycopyrrolate is used in Anaesthesia and peptic ulcer disease.
 Drooling or excessive salivation is a common symptom of mouth infections and certain diseases involving nerves and muscles of the face.

 How glycopyrrolate works

 Glycopyrrolate is an anticholinergic medication.
-It works by blocking the activity of a chemical messenger (acetylcholine) which leads to deactivation of cells that produce saliva.
-This reduces excessive salivation or drooling.
+It works by blocking the activity of a chemical messenger (acetylcholine) in the brain.

 Common side effects of glycopyrrolate